Sardhendu/ObjectDetection/MaskRCNN/notes.md

 #### ABOUT THE WHOLE MODULE in short:
+1. Preprocess (Preprocessing the image to be feed into the network):
+    1. Resize the image with proper scale (aspect ratio):
+        * Use a scale to resize (resize done using bilinear interpolation or normal resize)
+        * If the image < [1024, 1024] then perform bilinear interpolation to resize image to [1024, 1024]
+        * If the image > [1024, 1024] then perform normal resize operation to form [1024, 1024]
+        * In case if the image_height != image_weight perform zero padding to the smaller dimension

+    2. Normalize the image with pretrained means

+    3. Generate anchors (Note anchors are in pixel scale)

-1. FPN(Feature pyramid network): This step is basically used to generate feature maps at different scales.
+2. FPN(Feature pyramid network): This step is basically used to generate feature maps at different scales.
     We generate 4 different scale feature maps each with a depth of 256
         *   P2=[num_batches, 256, 256, 256], total pixels
         *   P3=[num_batches, 128, 128, 256],
         *   P4=[num_batches, 64, 64, 256],
         *   P5=[num_batches, 32, 32, 256]

-2. RPN (Region Proposal Networks): Performs two steps.
+3. RPN (Region Proposal Networks): Performs two steps.
     Assumption:
         * anchor_stride=1 and anchor_per_pixel = 3, this means that at every pixel in the feature map we generate 3 anchors.